MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointOnline/lists-and-libraries/common-sync-issues.md

     :::image type="content" source="./media/common-sync-issues/background-processes.png" alt-text="Microsoft SharePoint shows as a background process.":::

     - If SharePoint is running, continue to step 2.
     - If SharePoint isn't running, List sync isn't running.
-Your SharePoint site might not have List sync yet because we are still rolling out the feature.
-Please wait for the rollout to complete, and then List sync will be available.
+Your orgnization might have prevented it from synching, see [Lists sync policies](https://docs.microsoft.com/sharepoint/lists-sync-policies).

 1. <a href=#logging>Enable Web App Logging</a>.
 1. Check the console log for a line that includes "Found list".
 It will look similar to this example: